-The Flow and Mass Cytometry Center (FMCC), headed by Dr. Grau Amir, is dedicated to provide state-of-the-art instrumentation, consultation, and expertise in flow and mass cytometry to the research and clinical community of Haifa area, including both academic and non-academic institutes and their affiliates.
+The Cytometry Center, headed by Dr. Grau Amir, is dedicated to provide state-of-the-art instrumentation, consultation, and expertise in flow and mass cytometry to the research and clinical community of Haifa area, including both academic and non-academic institutes and their affiliates.

 Our staff and instrumentation is compatible with a wide variety of flow cytometry applications and techniques, while providing instrument support and one-on-one assistance to researchers in design flow cytometry experiments, operate the instrumentation, and to analyze their data.

 We operate a four-color FACS Calibur analyzer, a nine-color high-speed CyAN ADP benchtop analyzer, a 17-color BD FACS Fortessa analyzer, a 13-color FACS AriaIIIu cell sorter, a Bio-Plex MAGPIX Multiplex Reader, and a CyTOF1 mass cytometer capable of measuring up to 45 parameters at the single cell level.